Human–robot interaction: Contextual framing of social robots

 Recent HRI research has introduced nonessentalist perspectives on how robots are perceived as social actors.
 Kaptelinin and Dalli (2025) argue that the "sociality" of robots emerges from how people experience them within meaningful collaborative contexts as a whole, rather than from intrinsic properties or human predispositions.
 They refer to this process as contextual framing.
 In their paper they propose analytical tools for studying how the social perception of robots depends on situational factors such as collaboration, shared goals, and personal significance, contributing to a more context-centered understanding of social interaction with robots.
-While they propose rejecting essentialist accounts that locate sociality in a robot's design alone, the authors do acknowledge that design choices (such as anthropomorphic form, communicative capability, behavioral cues and etc.) can shape how interaction contexts develop and therefor influence social experience.
+While they propose rejecting essentialist accounts that locate sociality in a robot's design alone, the authors do acknowledge that design choices (such as anthropomorphic form, communicative capability, behavioral cues etc.) can shape how interaction contexts develop and therefor influence social experience.
 However, they emphasize that design features do not directly determine social perception alone, rather, their effects mediate and are mediated by the contexts in which interactions occur.